Download the model¶

 The GCHP source code is hosted at https://github.com/geoschem/GCHP.
 Clone the repository:

 The GCHP repository has submodules (other repositories that are nested inside the GCHP repository) that aren’t automatically retrieved when you do git clone.
 To finish retrieving the GCHP source code, initialize and update the submodules:

 gcuser:~$ cd GCHP gcuser:~/GCHP$ git submodule update --init --recursive

 By default, the source code will be on the

-an official release is recommended because they are scientifically-validated versions of the
+Checking out the official release is recommended because it is a scientifically-validated version of the

-Checkout the version that you want to work with, and update the submodules:
+Checkout the release that you want to work with, and update the submodules:

 Before continuing, it is worth checking that the source code was retrieved correctly.
 Run git status to check that there are no differences:

 gcuser:~/GCHP$ git status HEAD detached at 13.3.4 nothing to commit, working tree clean gcuser:~/GCHP$

 The output of git status should confirm your GCHP version and that there are no modifications (nothing to commit, and a clean working tree).
 It also says that you are are in detached HEAD state, meaning you are not in a GCHP git software branch.
 This is true for all submodules in the model as well.
 If you wish to use version control to track your changes you must checkout a new branch to work on in the directory you will be developing.